Celiac Disease and Turner Syndrome

 - Studies have found that 4-6% of Turner syndrome patients also have celiac disease

-- It has been recommended that females with Turner syndrome should be regularly tested for celiac disease in addition to their other yearly exams
+- It has been recommended that women with Turner syndrome should be regularly tested for celiac disease in addition to their other yearly exams

 Where Can I Lean More?